Nom Nom logo

 The Product

-For this trial, we focused on our Full Spectrum Probiotics for Dogs
+This trial was focused on our Full Spectrum Probiotics for Dogs

 Yes, bacteria.
 But the friendly kind.
 In both humans and dogs, bacteria can actually outnumber the cells in our bodies.
 Most of that bacteria live in the gut, and most of it is harmless.
 Some of it is even helpful.
-This probiotic blend was uniquely formulated by Dr. Ryan Honaker, our Director of Microbiology, and Dr. Justin Shmalberg, DVM, our Chief Scientific and Medical Officer, and contains seven species of live bacteria associated with good health based on scientific literature.

 The hypothesis